varunmehta/aws-iot-garage-controller/README.md

  - [X] Connect Pi to motor and sensor, and control via python program.
  - [ ] Write in AWSIoT component and get the code moving via iot messages.
  - [ ] Build UI and Lambda function to control it.
+ - [ ] Push certificates onto the Pi